SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ![API Rules](images/api-rules.png)

 Open up that URL.
 You'll noticed that you get redirected to `/sap/opu/odata/sap/API_SALES_ORDER_SRV/` - you should now see your old friend the API's service document.

+## Summary

+At this point, you should have your own SANDBOX component ("s4mock") built as a Docker image, stored in the GitHub Package Registry in the context of your forked repository, and that image deployed to the Kyma runtime on your SAP Cloud Platform trial account.
+Well done!